A Santa Barbara Foodie Haven Hiding in Plain Sight

 But, before we take a taste of what the chef has to offer, here’s a little sampling of frequently asked questions about Santa Barbara.

 Where is Santa Barbara?

 Santa Barbara – also known as the American Riviera – rests on the central California coast just a short drive away from the iconic Malibu coastline.
-With the Santa Ynez Mountains serving as a dramatic backdrop, this Mediterranean-style city reflects its Spanish colonial heritage with its white stucco buildings with red-tile roofing and blends it with modern, upscale boutiques, local wineries, and romantic restaurants.
-A slow drive through the neighborhood reveals that this destination is replete with a diverse range of offerings.
-Choose from tours of the historical Mission Santa Barbara to sea kayaking through the vibrant caves of the neighboring Channel Islands.
+With the Santa Ynez Mountains serving as a dramatic backdrop, this Mediterranean-style city reflects its Spanish colonial heritage with its white stucco buildings with red-tile roofing.
+A slow drive through the neighborhood reveals how this destination blends history with modern boutiques, wineries, and romantic restaurants.
+Then, choose from tours of the historical Mission Santa Barbara to sea kayaking through the Channel Islands’ vibrant caves.

 What should I expect from Rosewood Hotels & Resorts and Rosewood Miramar Beach?

 “The world-class resort conveys an elegant yet casual atmosphere, offering iconic sophistication and refined modernity.”